There are few countries that enjoy a cozier, put-your-feet-up Christmas than Ireland.

 With its crackling open fire and rich Georgian drawing rooms, and the deep sofas and flowing champagne to get you in the spirit, the five-star Merrion Hotel is impossibly atmospheric at Christmastime.

-Old world civility and elegance meet with WiFi and the 21st century here without missing a beat.
+Old world civility and elegance meet with WiFi and the 21st century at this Dublin hotel without missing a beat.
 The Merrion’s hospitality and superior service make this venue one of the great hotels of the world.

 2. Dromoland Castle

 First built in the 15th century, Dromoland Castle in its present form was completed in 1835, although the site itself has been associated with Gaelic nobility since the 5th century.
 It was bitterly fought over when Queen Elizabeth I’s armed forces confiscated it, but since they spent most of her long reign purloining Irish property, this was by no means unusual.

 Nowadays the castle is a spectacular five-star hotel on rolling acres that is the ideal place to spend the Christmas holidays.
 Dromoland is the kind of venue even U.S. presidents marvel at (G.W.
 Bush was a guest here in 2004).

 Each St. Stephen’s Day (December 26), areas in Dingle, Co Kerry come alive when the Wren Boys come to town in a colorful and very ancient one-day celebration in remembrance of an ancient Druid festival.